Hotmoka/hotmoka/tutorial/Takamaka.md

 ```

 Each random bid is hashed (including a random salt) and a `Bytes32` object
-is created in blockchain, containing that hash:
+is created in the store of the node, containing that hash:

 ```java
 StorageReference bytes32 = codeAsBytes32(player, value, fake, salt);